Home | Chemistry Calculator | Ca Reactor Setup Help |

 What to look for in a regulator assembly…

 Look for a sturdy regulator and with as many bronze components as possible because steel parts usually corrode over time if accidentally splashed with salt water.
+Also, look for a regulator with large diaphragm diameter.
+This is usually indicated by a body of a larger diameter.

 As with the cylinder valve, insure that the fitting for the cylinder matches that required by your region of the world.